Basic Tips and Tricks we have learned about cooking with a Pizza-Porta

 - Small lump impeding airflow – Using the last remnants of a bag of lump left a bunch of small pieces that tightly packed around the fire grate holes blocking the ventilation.
 Hand place some large chunks in the bottom, or use an accessory like a Kick Ash Basket ®.

 - Not getting a big enough fire burning.
 If you do not let the fire get big before switching to the Pizza-Porta vents, it will not advance to 600.
-Leave top open until the Egg reaches 500F, then switch.
+Leave the top vent open until the BGE/KJ reaches 500F, then switch.

-It is critical to arrange the components inside of the kamado grill (BGE) to balance the heat.
-In a Kamado grill (BGE) all the heat is generated below the cooking surface.
+It is important to arrange the components inside of the kamado grill (BGE) to balance the heat.
+In a kamado grill (BGE) all the heat is generated below the cooking surface.
 The trick is to pass some of the heat around the pizza stone into the dome above the pizza.
+If you are lifting the dome to check the pizza, you lose the energy needed to balance the energy of the fire.
 Ceramic is really good at conveying heat.
-Putting a pizza stone directly on top of a plate setter or cooking on the plate setter at 500F-600F will burn the bottom of the pizza immediately.
-Even using bricks will pass too much heat through to the stone.
-You must create a thermal break that will not conduct a great deal of heat.
+Do not put a pizza stone directly on top of a plate setter, it will burn the bottom of the pizza.
+You must create a thermal break that will not conduct heat.
 The metal grate, large balls of foil, tiny flower pots, or spacers from a kiln should be placed between the pizza stone and the plate setter.
-This will help balance the temperature of the stone with the temperature of the air in the dome.
 Some other tips:

-- We have tried nearly every configuration inside the Egg.
-We have had good luck with the plate setter legs down, then a rack or spacers, then the pizza stone.
+- We have had good luck with the plate setter legs down, then a rack or spacers, then the pizza stone.
 Additional spacers are helpful to get the stone a little higher in the dome.
-An aluminum pizza pan under a pizza stone also does a great job of deflecting heat.
-The plate setter legs up allows heat to sneak around and overheat a pizza stone on the grill.
+An aluminum pizza pan or a foil circle under a pizza stone also does a great job of deflecting heat.
 A double rack is a great addition that allows flexibility between the top and bottom heat characteristics.

 - Placing a raw pizza on the stone cools the pizza stone slightly.
 Cooking one after another will keep a stone cooler.
 If you take a break between pizzas, beware, the stone will heat up!